ndrean/asyn-promise/readme.md

 - [Parallel](#parallel-fetching) fetching by using `promise.all()` on an array of promises
 - [Sequential](#sequential-fetching) fetching by using `reduce()` on an array of promises
 - [Batch](#batch-fetching) fetching with `array.slice()` and then `promise.all()` to fetch by batch
-- [Cache](#cache) Short explanation of the implementation of storing fetch GET request into the cache
+- Short explanation of the implementation of storing fetch GET request into the [cache](#cache)
 - Setup and usage of [Workbox](#workbox)
 - [Axios](#axios)
 - Note on [indexedDB](#indexedDB)